ajmerr13/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. router and middleware
 - [ ] Describe Middleware?
+	Custom functions, filters, or actions you run the request through before you complete the HTTP request and return a result.
+Middleware is separated out from the main bodu of the function handling the request.
 - [ ] Describe a Resource?
+	 something thats stored and kept on the backend, to be accessed by the front end

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? error code and message to let them know what went wrong

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? using routing
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.